akinsam23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7-file- Created a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. using the code ' echo 'Best School'  >> "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)"

 Task 8-cwd_state- Created a shell script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it. using the code 'ls -la > ls_cwd_content'

+Task 9-duplicate_last_line- Created a shell script that duplicates the last line of the file iacta using the code 'tail -n 1 iacta >> iacta'

+Task 10